 Some people will swear by free WordPress themes because they’re free after all.
-Others will say that paid/premium themes are better designed.
+Others will say that paid/premium themes, like for example, auto WordPress themes are designed better.
 The choice is really up to you of course, but there are certain things you need to keep in mind when choosing between free and premium WordPress themes.

 First, free WordPress themes can be harder to customize because they don’t provide as many options, and second, they don’t have much in way of customer support.
 That being said, they are free, and many of them are of very good quality.
 Premium themes on the other hand, do have customer support and are updated on a regular basis.

 Moreover, they usually have more features and options, but as pointed out earlier more is not necessarily better.
 Also, some of these themes can be expensive and there’s no guarantee that paying for a theme will turn out better than getting a free theme.